rmotani/hupehsuchus/README.md

     <li> Modify the first lines of the R scripts so that your working directory is specified there. </li>
     <li> To reproduce the analysis of Fang et al. (2023), run GPA_Fang_asis.R </li>
     <li> To plot the landmarks used by Fang et al. (2023), run Plot_FangEA.R </li>
-    <li> To run our preferred analysis using the 15 landmarks defined in our paper, run GPA_15.R </li>
+    <li> To run our preferred analysis based on the 15 landmarks defined in our paper, run GPA_15.R </li>
 </ol>

 # List of Directories